benchopt/benchopt/doc/index.rst

     $ benchopt run -h

-for more details about different options read the :ref:`api_documentation`.
+to get more details about the different options or read the :ref:`api_documentation`.

 Benchmarks available
 --------------------